jkuituni/Raven68k/prototypes/v1/README.md

      NOT(ROM_CS) AND A16=HIGH

-The extra NOT gate between ROM_CS effectively turn it on when the ROM is active.
+The NAND gate (U11B) is not necessary and should be removed.
+All of this can be hooked directly to the 74HC138 (U13)

 ### Map ROM to RAM for boot